AlyonaMinina/Bioluminescence/README.md

 - Click a day or bioluminescence file to load it into the image viewer.
 - Load the matching day/bioluminescence pair.
 - NB!
 The GUI only allows files with the same sample name to be paired, preventing mix-ups.
+- To load a different sample, clear the current images from the viewer by clicking the **X Clear** buttons located in the top-right corner of each image.
 ---

 ## Drawing and Managing ROIs